IshitaTakeshi/Bilinear-Interpolation-SIMD/README.md

 ## Bilinear interpolation using SIMD

-This repository contains C implementation of bilinear interpolation and a Python wrapper of it
+This repository contains C implementation of bilinear interpolation and the Python wrapper of it

 ### Requirement